-18,000 people a year are diagnosed with Parkinson’s, however there’s still a lot that people don’t know about the disease.
+Every hour, at least two people are diagnosed with Parkinson’s in the UK – however there’s still a lot that people don’t know about the disease.
+We’ve separated the fact from the fiction.

 Myths and facts about the diagnosis of Parkinson’s